 This article may contain compensated links.
 Please read disclaimer for more info.

-Faire la bise – ‘to kiss’ in France – is a tradition that, unfortunately, is not very welcome right now.
+Faire la bise – ‘to kiss on the cheek’ in France – is a tradition that, unfortunately, is not very welcome right now.
 Indeed, during these challenging times, the Minister of Health in France advises against practicing it.

 Faire la Bise – History

 We find the kiss in Roman times for different purposes.
 The Hebrews also exchanged kisses between members of the same family, before or after a long absence.